Your cookie preferences

 Don’t apply for lots of credit builder credit cards at one time.
 Every application goes on your credit history and can harm your credit rating.

-How to get the best credit cards to build credit
+How to choose the best credit card to build credit

 Credit builder cards often don’t offer a lot of features or add-ons.
 So when comparing credit builder cards, the three things you want to focus on are: